 top of page

-League of Nations 101: The Birth of the League of Nations
+League of Nations Series: The Birth of the League of Nations

 Foreword

-The League of Nations 101 is a series that historically analyze the work of the League of Nations.
-The League of Nations was the first international organization that has aimed to control international affairs and, in order to achieve that, it launched its own international bureaucracy.
+The League of Nations Series is a series that historically analyze the work of the League of Nations.
+The League of Nations was the first international organization that aimed to control international affairs, and in order to achieve that, it launched its own international bureaucracy.
 Through its main organs (the Secretariat, the Assembly and the Council) it was able to form a new, multilateral system by the end of the 1920s.

-The series are divided into the following chapters:
+The series is divided into the following chapters:

 2. The Birth of the League of Nations